christiskatsouris/Bootstrapping/README.md

     x.boot <- x.boot[(n.s+1):(n.s+n)]
     t.stat[i] <- T_hat(x.boot)

-    #T_hat is the function for the test statistic for no volatility shift
+    #T_hat is the function for the test statistic (under the null hypothesis there is no volatility shift)
   }#end of bootstrap step

   return(t.stat)